-The Dingle Peninsula is best done by car.
-We recommend getting a rental and giving the area a go for yourself, you’ll be thankful you have it when you’re driving on Slea Head and want to stop every kilometer like we did checking out each vista and viewpoint overlooking that wild Atlantic Way.
+The Dingle Peninsula drive is best done by car.
+We recommend getting a rental and giving the area a go for yourself, you’ll be thankful you have it when you’re driving on Slea Head and want to stop every kilometer like we did.

 Give yourself a full day if not two to really explore the area.
 It took us a day and a half to see everything mentioned in this post.

 Dingle Peninsula is one of those places you will pinch yourself to make sure you’re not in a dream.
 You’ll also understand why Ireland says they have forty shades of green while you’re here.

 Another highlight would be the roaming sheep who seem to rule the roads.

 The place is truly unique and stole our hearts.

 Looking forward to a road trip in Ireland?
 Check out this 7 day road trip in Ireland by a Brit and a Southerner.